jinghuazhao/EWAS-fusion/README.md

 ## Requirements

 To begin, the software [FUSION](http://gusevlab.org/projects/fusion/) including dependencies such as `plink2R` and `reshape` is required.
 The latest version also requires [jlimR](https://github.com/cotsapaslab/jlim).
-Other facilities to be required are

-1. Sun grid engine (sge) or GNU parallel for Linux clusters.
-2. Weight files based on epigenetic data.
+Other facilities to be required are Sun grid engine (sge) or GNU parallel for Linux clusters and weights based on epigenetic data.

 FILE | Description
 -----|---------------------------
-EWAS/ | directory for EWAS weights
+EWAS-weights/ | directory for EWAS weights glist-hg19 | Probe list
-EWAS.bim | SNP information file
-glist-hg19 | Probe list
 LDREF/ | Reference for LD
 RDat.pos | Definition of regions
 RDat.profile* | Probe profiles

 `*` It contains information about the probes but not directly involved in the association analysis.
-For annotation of the results, it is assumed that `HumanMethylation450_15017482_v1-2.csv` is available from the directory containing `ewas-annotate.R`.

 ## Input